jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 I want to write all this stuff, but I haven't.
 This book has been informative enough.
 At the start, I asked, "are you happy?"
 Now you have to ask yourself, "Am I going to do something about it?"

 The fate of your life, your kids, and of your society, rests on the simple question.
-Are you on a mission to establish the Internat Age and digital mass-collaboration?
-Will you step up and make the choices of player god in the game of evolution?
+Are you on a mission to establish the Internat Age?
+Will you step up and make the choices of a player god in the game of evolution?

+Do you want to keep solving problems with digital mass-collaboration and new open-source tools:

+- ~~Renting DVDs~~
+- ~~Watching broadcast television~~
+- ~~Calling a taxi-cab~~
+- ~~Writing directions on napkins~~
+- Pandemic plans.
+- Global warming.
+- Failing infrastructure.
+- Confusing mortgage contracts.
+- Shaky supply chain.
+- Car accidents.

 If you do, we win.
 If you don't, we lose.